dmuth/anthrocon-reg/wamp/README-2-WAMP.txt

 		- Helpful MySQL wrappers can be found in (reg module path)/wamp/bin
 		- Getting errors about primary keys?
 			- Run mysql-reg with "-f" parameter to force
+		- TRUNCATE huge tables that we don't need: sessions, accesslog, watchdog
 	- Create filecache/ directory if necessary

 	- If seeing the main page over and over, make sure the rewrite module is enabled